Hours and Registration

 During our pre-registration interview (informal conversation regarding Centre philosophies and information about child and family) you and your child may visit the Centre to determine if he/ she likes it.
 This process takes about half an hour and there is no obligation at this time.

-There is no reduction if fees for absenteeism (vacation or illness).
-All cheques are to be made payable to Big Mike’s Fun Farm Inc. (or The Fun Farm) and receipts will be issued each February at income tax time, unless other arrangements are made.
+There is no reduction of fees for absenteeism (vacation or illness).
+All cheques are to be made payable to Big Mike’s Fun Farm, Inc. (or The Fun Farm) and receipts will be issued each February at income tax time, unless other arrangements are made.
 All NSF cheques will be paid immediately, as well as any bank charges.

 There is a one month probationary period during which time either party may terminate the day care service without notice.
 After this period, written notice must be given one month in advance to discontinue service, or one month’s fees must be paid in lieu of notice. *(see Parent/Centre contract)

-If the child is not picked up by 6:30 pm, the emergency contact person will be called.
+If the child is not picked up by 30 minutes after closing time, the emergency contact person will be called.
 If this person is not available to pick up the child, Social Services may be contacted.
 This is unlikely to occur if someone has communicated the parents’ whereabouts to Centre personnel.

 Guidance and Discipline